Pshubham1012/Classification-approach/README.md

 **Stage1:**
 1. Data directory structure
-Place the dataset in `../data/` folder.
+Place the dataset in the `../data/` folder.
 So the directory structure should look like the following:
 ```
 -- data
    --ST_partA